 Does VMware NSX Advanced Load Balancer Offer Container Monitoring?

 Yes.
-The Avi Vantage Platform integrates with container-based environments to provide end-to-end visibility and performance monitoring at individual microservice and overall application levels.
+The VMware NSX Advanced Load Balancer integrates with container-based environments to provide end-to-end visibility and performance monitoring at individual microservice and overall application levels.
 The VMware NSX Advanced Load Balancer autoscales container instances across thousands of nodes based on real-time traffic and application performance.
-The The VMware NSX Advanced Load Balancer Container Ingress also dynamically configures load balancing, service discovery, service proxy, application mapping, and autoscaling capabilities.
+The VMware NSX Advanced Load Balancer Container Ingress also dynamically configures load balancing, service discovery, service proxy, application mapping, and autoscaling capabilities.

 For more information on container monitoring see the following resources: